PhanFiction/Shop-App/README.md

-# Shop-App
+# Kisune Shop
-Crud Application using MongoDB, Material UI, Reactjs, Expressjs

-Website where the user can add items to the cart and purchase them
+Cafe website where user's can add items to the cart and make a purchase

-Things I leanred:
+Created using
-1. Material Ui
+1. Material UI
+2. React for frontend
+3. Express for backend
+4. MongoDB to store user credentials
-2. JWT token
+5. JWT Token
-3. Creating a login page and sign up page
-4. Storing username and password into window.localStorage
-5. React router
+6. React Router

-Things to add in the future
-1. Allow user to edit items in the Menu
-2. Send an email confirmation to create accounts
-3. Allow user to edit profile (change username or password)

 ![preview](images/1.PNG)